InmaPH/InmaPH/README.md

 🔭 Currently working on my portfolio, so you’ll notice new projects being added here regularly.

 💡 A bit about me: I have a background in Criminology and experience as a Project Manager in Cybersecurity.
-Data is my true passion, and my goal is to become a SME in Microsoft Power Platforms.
+Data is my true passion which is why I moved to a Portfolio Analyst position where I could put my data skills into practice.

+:dart: My goal is to find a Data Analytics or Business Intelligence role that provides opportunities for growth, where I can leverage my skills in data-driven insights while expanding my expertise toward a future as a Data Scientist.

 📧 I’m always open to connecting with others who share similar interests and experiences so feel free to reach out.